DC: The New Frontier: Plot

-After a boxing match between Ted Grant and Cassius Clay, Captain Cold attempts to rob the casino the afterparty is held in.
-The Flash arrives to apprehend Cold.
-Shortly after, Ace tells Hal about a job offer from Ferris Aircraft, which Hal accepts.
+Shortly after The Flash stops a Las Vegas robbery by Captain Cold, Ace tells Hal about a job offer from Ferris Aircraft, which Hal accepts.
 During his job interview with Carol Ferris, the two begin a relationship.
 Later, Ace, Matthew Ryan, Leslie "Rocky" Davis and Walter Mark "Prof" Haley survive a devastating plane crash, and are inspired by their survival to form the Challengers of the Unknown.
 In Knoxville, a black man named John Wilson survives a lynching by the Ku Klux Klan, and takes on the vigilante identity of "John Henry" to avenge his murdered family and launch a reign of terror against the Klan.

 Hal goes through various grueling tests before being accepted by King Faraday to join a NASA expedition to Mars, a response to detection of Jones's arrival to Earth.
 Meanwhile, Jones is confronted by Batman, who gives him a medallion that the cult leader was wearing.
-Using the medallion as a key to open the cult's book, Jones discovers to his horror the presence of an alien entity known as "The Centre", which is pulling humanity's psyche into its thrall.
-Jones later discovers from a rogue NASA scientist and Faraday's mind that a rocket to Mars is being constructed, and is enticed to return home after witnessing humanity's fear and hate towards different races.
+Using the medallion to unlock the cult's book, Jones discovers to his horror the presence of an alien entity known as "The Centre", which is pulling humanity's psyche into its thrall.
+Jones later discovers from a rogue NASA scientist that a rocket to Mars is being constructed, and is tempted to return home after witnessing humanity's fear and hate towards different races.
 While testing in a flight simulator, Hal is forced into mission control after his reckless behavior angers Flagg.

 Later, John Henry is captured, tortured, and murdered by the Klan.
 Soon after, the Flash, having survived an attempted capture by Faraday, publicly announces his retirement out of disillusionment.
-These events convinces Jones to accept that he will never have a place among humans and decide to return home by stowing away on the rocket to Mars.
-Under the guise of quitting the Gotham Police, Jones hands over all of his notes and investigation into the Centre to Batman.
+These events convinces Jones to accept that he will never have a place among humans and decides to return home using the rocket.
+Quitting the Gotham Police, Jones hands over all of his notes and investigation into the Centre to Batman.

-As the rocket prepares launch, Jones attempts to sneak in, only to be caught by Faraday.
+As the rocket prepares launch, Jones is caught by Faraday when he attempts to board.
 Faraday is knocked unconscious in the struggle and Jones is forced to abandon his chance to return to Mars to save Faraday from the fire.
 On board the rocket, a crew member falls under the sway of the Centre and causes the rocket to malfunction.
 As Jones is captured by Faraday, Superman and the Challengers attempt to rescue Flagg and Karin Grace, but fail when the nuclear payload on board meant to attack any Martian enemies explode, killing Flagg and Grace.